-At December 31, 2011, we held approximately 6.2% of the outstanding shares of Universal Health Realty Income Trust (the "Trust").
+At December 31, 2012, we held approximately 6.2% of the outstanding shares of Universal Health Realty Income Trust (the "Trust").
 We serve as Advisor to the Trust under an annually renewable advisory agreement pursuant to the terms of which we conduct the Trust's day-to-day affairs, provide administrative services and present investment opportunities.
 In addition, certain of our officers and directors are also officers and/or directors of the Trust.
 Management believes that it has the ability to exercise significant influence over the Trust, therefore we account for our investment in the Trust using the equity method of accounting.
-We earned an advisory fee from the Trust, which is included in net revenues in the accompanying consolidated statements of income, of approximately \$2.0 million during 2011, \$1.8 million during 2010 and \$1.6 million during 2009.
+We earned an advisory fee from the Trust, which is included in net revenues in the accompanying consolidated statements of income, of approximately \$2.1 million during 2012, \$2.0 million during 2011 and \$1.8 million during 2010.

-Our pre-tax share of income from the Trust was \$4.6 million during 2011, \$1.0 million during 2010 and \$1.1 million during 2009, and is included in net revenues in the accompanying consolidated statements of income for each year.
-Included in our share of the Trust's income for 2011 was approximately \$3.7 million related to our share of the following: (i) an aggregate gain realized by the Trust during 2011 in connection with the sale of medical office buildings by various limited liability companies ("LLCs") in which the Trust formerly held noncontrolling, majority ownership interests; (ii) an aggregate gain recorded by the Trust during 2011 in connection with its purchases of third-party minority ownership interests in various LLCs in which the Trust formerly held noncontrolling majority ownership interests (the Trust now owns 100% of each of these entities), partially offset by; (iii) a provision for asset impairment recorded by the Trust during 2011 in connection with a medical office building located in Atlanta, Georgia.
+Our pre-tax share of income from the Trust was \$1.2 million during 2012, \$4.6 million during 2011 and \$1.0 million during 2010, and is included in net revenues in the accompanying consolidated statements of income for each year.
+Included in our share of the Trust's income for 2011 was approximately \$3.7 million related to our share of the following: (i) an aggregate gain realized by the Trust during 2011 in connection with the sale of medical office buildings by various limited liability companies ("LLCs") in which the Trust formerly held noncontrolling, majority ownership interests; (ii) an aggregate gain recorded by the Trust during 2011 in connection with the Trust formerly held noncontrolling majority ownership interests (the Trust now owns 100% of each of these entities), partially offset by; (iii) a provision for asset impairment recorded by the Trust during 2011 in connection with a medical office building located in Atlanta, Georgia.

-The carrying value of our investment in the Trust was \$9.9 million and \$7.3 million at December 31, 2011 and 2010, respectively, and is included in other assets in the accompanying consolidated balance sheets.
-The market value of our investment in the Trust was \$30.7 million at December 31, 2011 and \$28.8 million at December 31, 2010, based on the closing price of the Trust's stock on the respective dates.
+The carrying value of our investment in the Trust was \$9.3 million and \$9.9 million at December 31, 2012 and 2011, respectively, and is included in other assets in the accompanying consolidated balance sheets.
+The market value of our investment in the Trust was \$39.9 million at December 31, 2012 and \$30.7 million at December 31, 2011, based on the closing price of the Trust's stock on the respective dates.

-Total rent expense under the operating leases on the four hospital facilities with the Trust (as discussed below) was \$16.3 million during 2011, \$16.2 million during 2010 and \$16.3 million during 2009.
+Total rent expense under the operating leases on the four hospital facilities with the Trust (as discussed below) was \$16.3 million during each of 2012 and 2011 and \$16.2 million during 2010.
 In addition, certain of our subsidiaries are tenants in several medical office buildings owned by limited liability companies in which the Trust holds either 100% of the ownership interest or various noncontrolling, majority ownership interests.